kawaiwu2001/D.C.-Crime-Insights-Application/README.md

 ### Crime Prediction (Advanced Predictions)

 The Advanced Predictions Page can be used to display the number of crimes predicted for the various types of crimes over a certain time frame for different regions.
 In the following example, we are predicting the number of crimes that will occur across different wards over the next two years.
-For example, we can indicate that Ward 8 is projected to see much more homicides over the next year than ward 2.
+For example, we can indicate that Ward 8 is projected to see many more homicides over the next two years than Ward 2.

 ![Chatbot](git_repo_photos/advanced_predictions_insights_app.png)